-Under normal circumstances, substantially all of the assets held in the Fund are expected to be Investee Companies.
+Under normal circumstances, at least 80% all of the assets held in the Fundare expected to be Investee Companies.
 The Fund only promotes environmental and social characteristics through its direct investments in Investee Companies.
 The Fund does not use derivatives specifically for the purpose of attaining the environmental and/or social characteristics it promotes.
-Rather, the Fund may use derivatives for ordinary purposes, as outlined in the Fund's Supplement, that is, for investment purposes and/or for efficient portfolio management purposes and in certain cases this may therefore incidentally relate to the Fund attaining the environmental and social characteristics it promotes.
+Rather, the Fund may receive derivatives, as outlined in the Fund's Supplement and retain them, for investment purposes and/or for efficient portfolio management purposes and in certain cases this may therefore incidentally relate to the Fund attaining the environmental and social characteristics it promotes.